-I employ a uniform asymptotic theory to approximate the upper and the lower bounds of the finite-sample truncated quadratic risk difference between the averaging estimator and the semiparametric estimator over a large class of DGPs.2 Extending the subsequence argument developed in Cheng, Liao, and Shi (2019) for generalized method of moments (GMM) estimators, I show that the sufficient conditions for the lower bound to be strictly less than zero and for the upper bound to be weakly less than zero is mild.
-Since the class I consider includes DGPs under which the parametric restrictions are correctly specified, mildly misspecified and severely misspecified, my uniform dominance result asserts that the averaging estimator achieves improvement in accuracy over the semiparametric estimator in a way that is robust against varied degrees of misspecification.
-Unlike Cheng et al. (2019) who focus on one step GMM estimators, I consider two step M estimation framework for semiparametric models as it encompasses maximum likelihood estimator (MLE), GMM, many kernel-based and sieve estimators, etc. as special cases, as well as regular one step M estimators.
+This paper employs a uniform asymptotic theory to approximate the upper and the lower bounds of the finite-sample truncated quadratic risk difference between the averaging estimator and the semiparametric estimator over a large class of DGPs.
+Extending the subsequence argument developed in Cheng, Liao, and Shi (2019) for generalized method of moments (GMM) estimators, this paper shows that the sufficient conditions for the lower bound to be strictly less than zero and for the upper bound to be weakly less than zero are mild.
+Since this class of DGPs include those under which the parametric restrictions are correctly specified, mildly misspecified and severely misspecified, the uniform dominance result here asserts that the averaging estimator achieves improvement in accuracy over the semiparametric estimator in a way that is robust against varied degrees of misspecification.
+Unlike Cheng et al. (2019) which focuses on one step GMM estimators, this paper considers two step M estimation framework for semiparametric models as it encompasses maximum likelihood estimator (MLE), GMM, many kernel-based and sieve estimators, etc. as special cases, as well as regular one step M estimators.

-1In this paper, I will use the terms "parametric estimator" and "parametric restrictions" loosely.
+&lt;sup>1This paper will use the terms "parametric estimator" and "parametric restrictions" loosely.
 They do not necessarily mean that the data distribution is fully parametric, but only mean that the nonparametric argument in the estimation objective function belongs to a finite dimensional subspace of certain infinite dimensional function space, as described in (3.5) below.

-$^{^{2}}$ The loss function and the truncated loss function are defined in (2.1) and (3.10), respectively.
+$^{2}$ The loss function and the truncated loss function are defined in (2.1) and (3.10), respectively.